Table of contents

 Two steps are needed to register a civil partnership:

-- give notice of intention to register a civil partnership
+• give notice of intention to register a civil partnership

-- register the civil partnership
+• register the civil partnership

 With the implementation of the Civil Partnership Act 2004 came legislation not only on the formation of civil partnerships for couples of the same sex, but also on their dissolution.
-The only possible ground for dissolution of a civil partnership among couples of the same sex is that the partnership has broken down irretrievably.
-In order to establish irretrievable breakdown, the civil partner applying for a dissolution before 6 April 2022 had to satisfy the court of one or more of the following:
+Prior to 6 April 2022, a civil partnership could be dissolved on the ground that the partnership had broken down irretrievably, relying on one or more of the following facts:

-- behaviour by one civil partner which means that the other cannot reasonably be expected to live with them
+• behaviour by one civil partner which means that the other cannot reasonably be expected to live with them

-- separation for two years with consent
+• separation for two years with consent

-- separation for five years
+• separation for five years

-- desertion of one party by the other for a period of two years
+• desertion of one party by the other for a period of two years

 The Divorce, Dissolution and Separation Act 2020 received Royal Assent on 25 June 2020 and came into effect on 6 April 2022.
 The Act revises the legal process in England and Wales for married couples to obtain a divorce or judicial separation, and for civil partners to dissolve their civil partnership or obtain a separation.
 It therefore amends certain provisions set out in the Matrimonial Causes Act 1973 and the Civil Partnership Act 2004, which are the main statutes governing these proceedings.
 The Divorce, Dissolution and Separation Act 2020 removed the requirement to establish facts.
 Either or both parties to a marriage or civil partnership may now apply to the court for a divorce or dissolution order which dissolves the marriage or civil partnership on the ground that the marriage or civil partnership has broken down irretrievably.

 The Marriage (Same Sex Couples) Act 2013 received Royal Assent on 17 July 2013.
 The Act enabled same-sex couples to get married in England and Wales from 29 March 2014, either in a civil ceremony or on religious premises (provided that the religious organisation concerned agrees with the marriage being solemnised through a religious ceremony).
-From 10 December 2014, existing civil partners have been able to convert their civil partnership into a marriage.
+From 10 December 2014, existing same-sex civil partners have been able to convert their civil partnership into a marriage.
 The Act does not remove the availability of civil partnerships for same-sex couples.

-Back to table of contents6.
-Methods used to produce the civil partnerships in England and Wales data
+6. Methods used to produce the civil partnerships in England and Wales data

 How we collect the data and main data sources